Ichi the Witch: Senior Witch Cadets

 Kumugi's older sister, who is two years her elder; she is a Senior Witch Cadet captain and the Section 1 Chief of the Mantinel Witches' Association Department of Inspections.
 When Kumugi failed as a child to cast a spell which would light a lightbulb, the bulb exploded, injuring Spica's right-eye.
 Spica then took advantage of Kumugi's guilt to make her do anything she told her to while secretly hiding the fact that she already had a magical surgery that healed her right-eye, only continuing to wear eyepatch to make herself look cool.
 She became interested in Ichi and tried to replace Kumugi's position in the team, but this was thwarted by Kumugi's objection and Ichi's rejection.

+Magikeepers

+The Magikeepers are a group of men who combat human criminals who abuse magic, focusing on especially heinous crimes committed by witches.
+They are not witches, but have weapons that affect Majiks.
+The government organized them to serve as a check to the power of the Manitel Witches' Association; regular magic criminals are handled by the police, but the Magikeepers are in charge of capturing dangerous criminals.
+Magikeeper weapons are called sacred treasures, each made from magic power-draining Shaka wood.